SDPepe/AppArt/summaries/sprint7.md

 This week I worked on finding a way to exchange data between activities.
 I explored 3 ways with some kind of interface to try to counter the drawbacks of the current system of android.
 Unfortunatly, it did not went good and I could not find a solution.
 We will stick to the android fashion.
 Otherwise I worked on uploading the images of panorama to firebase and retrieve them from the ad but this is not finished.

 ## Overall team
+This week we worked on several components including the map and the panorama activity.
+We also worked on enhancing the current functionalities of the app as well as doing meetings to accordate ourselves.